sbenoit-gc/COMP3023w24/README.md

 ## Usage
 Clone, or download the zip, to a local directory.
-Open in Unreal Engine 5.3.2 or newer
+Open in Unreal Engine 5.3.2 or newer.